bmwcarit/Emma/doc/readme.md

 # Emma
 **Emma Memory and Mapfile Analyser**

-> Conduct static (i.e. worst case) memory consumption analyses based on arbitrary linker map files (Green Hills map files are the default but others - like GCC - are supported via configuration options).
-This tool creates a summary/overview about static memory usage in form of a comma separated values file.
+> Conduct static (i.e. worst case) memory consumption analyses based on linker map files (currently only Green Hills map files are supported).
+This tool creates a summary/overview about static memory usage in form of a comma separated values (CSV) file.

 ------------------------
 # Contents